ajwdewit/pcse/doc/quickstart.rst

 .. _MatPlotLib: http://matplotlib.org/

-This should provide generate a figure of the simulation results as shown below.
+This should generate a figure of the simulation results as shown below.
 The complete Python script for this examples can be downloaded here :download:`quickstart_demo2.py`

 .. image:: sugarbeet.png